unquenchedservant/DHV-Session-Timer/readme.md

 The temperature automatically converts if you switch between Celsius and Fahrenheit, but it's not perfect, so some manual editing may need to occur there.

-Using the reset button in settings won't save the reset settings, you have to hit save after as well (Looking in to this for a future update)
+~~Using the reset button in settings won't save the reset settings, you have to hit save after as well (Looking in to this for a future update)~~ This is no longer the case, settings are saved when reset, and hitting "Save" is no longer necessary